imafancydev/imafancydev/README.md

 Full Stack Software Developer
 -----------------------------

 I'm a 19 years old developer.
 I love to code and figure it out how to solve deep problems using high-edge tech.
-My main focus are front and back-end development.
-<h1>communicationis clavis est victoria</h1> (communication is the key to success)
+My main focus are front and back-end development, communication is the key to success

 * 🌍  I'm based in Rio de Janeiro, Brazil
 * ✉️  You can contact me at [lucasaugustoleao@gmail.com](mailto:lucasaugustoleao@gmail.com)